Statistical topological data analysis using persistence landscapes: Examples

 In the Gaussian random field literature, it is more common to consider superlevel sets.
-However, by symmetry, the expected persistence landscape in this case is same except for a change in the sign of the filtration.
-Furthermore $E(Y)$ is the same.
+However, by symmetry, the expected persistence landscape in this case is the same except for a change in the sign of the filtration.